SpiritbloomPro/new-spiritbloom/restoration-shaman/index.md

 ## The Author

 This guide is maintained by [Harrek](/blog/authors/harrek).
-A healer main for around 15 years, Cutting Edge and occasionally Hall of Fame raider, having played all the different healer specs over the years with an extra focus on Shaman starting around Battle for Azeroth and Shadowlands.
+A healer main for around 15 years, current writer of the Wowhead Restoration Shaman guide, Cutting Edge and occasionally Hall of Fame raider, having played all the different healer specs over the years with an extra focus on Shaman starting around Battle for Azeroth and Shadowlands.